ligu/KafkaClient/README.md

 ##### Consumer
 Provides a mechanism for fetching messages from a Kafka cluster.

-(To be extended to include functionality for consumer groups.)
+##### Consumer Assignment (`KafkaClient.Assignment`)
+Provides an extesible mechanism for assigning partitions to members of consumer groups, enabling complex coordination across multiple consumers of a set of Kafka topics.
+The default assignor (ConsumerAssignor) will round robin partition selection across topics.

 ##### Partition Selection (`KafkaClient.IPartitionSelector`)
 Provides the logic for routing requests to a particular topic to a partition.
 The default selector (PartitionSelector) will use round robin partition selection if the key property on the message is null and a mod/hash of the key value if present.

 ##### BrokerRouter (`KafkaClient.IBrokerRouter`)
 Provides routing for topics to partitions, topics and partitions to brokers, and cached access to topic metadata.
 This class also manages the multiple IConnections to each Kafka broker.
 Routing logic for partitions is provided by IPartitionSelector.